okalimbet/repo-finder/README.md

 ## Setup

-After one person has gone through the steps of cloning down this repo and editing the remote, everyone should clone down the repo.
+Clone down this repo.

-Then install the library dependencies.
-Run:
+To install the library dependencies run:

 ```bash
 npm install
 ```

-In the project directory, you can run:
+In the project directory run:

 ```bash
 npm start